Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 veto files = *vetoed names* **(V)**

-> hide files and directories,where the path matches one of the '/' delimited vetoed names.
+> Hide files and directories,where the path matches one of the '/' delimited vetoed names.
 The veto string must always be terminated with a '/', e.g. "**veto files = veto1/**", "**veto files = veto1/veto2/**".